reidmit/omelet/README.md

 # Omelet

-Omelet is a language for writing web pages and web templates that compiles into HTML.
+Omelet is a language for writing web pages & templates that compiles into HTML.

 This repo is a fork of my original work on Omelet, which can be found in the